Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Methodology and Terminology

+Clarifying the terminology used, we note that Equation~\ref{eq:Error_M1} indicates that the positioning error $Error_{pos}$ of the system corresponds to the prediction error $Error_{M1}$ of the model $M_1$.
+This error is measured as the geographic distance $D_{haversine}$ between the ground truth location $Loc_{GT}$ and the estimated location $Loc_{est}$.
 The predictive performance of model $M_1$ is evaluated by calculating the errors of all produced location estimates, as by Equation~\ref{eq:Error_M1}, and drawing statistics such as the mean, the median or specific percentile values of the error distribution.

-The second model, $M_2$, aims to predict the error $Error_{pos}$ that the location estimate $Loc_{est}$ produced by $M_1$ will have, given only the signals received by the gateways.
-Therefore, in training time, $M_2$ utilizes the same input features as $M_1$: the received signals of message transmissions (in this case the RSS values received at each gateway), while this time the target variable is the positioning error $Error_{pos}$ that $M_1$'s position estimates have for the same message receptions.
+The second model, $M_2$, aims to predict the positioning error $Error_{pos}$ that the location estimate $Loc_{est}$ produced by $M_1$ will have, with only the signals received by the gateways given as input.
+Therefore, in training time, $M_2$ utilizes the same input features as $M_1$: the received signals of message transmissions (in this case the RSS values received at each gateway), while this time the target variable is the positioning error $Error_{pos}$ that $M_1$'s location estimates have for the same message receptions.
 In testing time, $M_2$ produces the Dynamic Accuracy Estimation, or $DAE$, that is a prediction regarding the value of $Error_{pos}$ that $M_1$ can achieve for a certain message reception.

-In order to quantitatively characterize and evaluate the prediction of $M_2$, the absolute difference between the target variable $Error_{pos}$ and the predicted value $DAE$ is calculated for each prediction, and cumulative statistical metrics such as the mean or the median are produced.
+To clarify the concept, we underline that the calculation of $Error_{pos}$ is only feasible when the ground truth location $Loc_{GT}$ is known, thus in the off-line training phase of a fingerprinting system.
+On the other hand, during the on-line testing phase, or when the system is actually used in production, the ground truth location $Loc_{GT}$ is what the system is aiming to infer.
+Thus, in those cases $Error_{pos}$ cannot be calculated, and subsequently only an estimate about it can be produced, which is exactly the role of the $DAE$.
+In order to quantitatively characterize and evaluate the prediction of $M_2$, the absolute difference between the target variable $Error_{pos}$ and the predicted value $DAE$ are calculated for each prediction, and cumulative statistical metrics such as the mean or the median are produced.
 Thus, the following metric is commonly used: